-“Many hospitals outsource 3D anatomical model printing which is great.
+Dr. Sarkar goes on to explain the value point-of-care 3D printing brings to his hospital: “Many hospitals outsource 3D anatomical model printing which is great.
 But for us, being able to bring that expertise in-house — thanks to the functionality and process compatibility of the software we use — means we can respond more quickly to cases like Jalanea’s and integrate this kind of ‘platform technology’ more deeply into our own existing processes.
 Our aim is to use 21st century technology to deliver 21st century care.
 Working with Materialise has helped us with this mission.”

-Materialise Mimics inPrint and compatible printers at the Point-of-Care
+Materialise Mimics inPrint and compatible printers at the point of care

 Point-of-care 3D printing is changing the way physicians interact with medical images.
-As diagnostic usage of 3D prints created at the Point-of-Care is increasing, scrutiny around the safe and effective use of this technology is required to provide healthcare providers with peace of mind.
-Materialise has the mission to provide products to the market that result in a better and healthier world, reflected in its ambition to create a safe environment to enable hospitals to 3D print at the Point-of-Care.
+As diagnostic usage of 3D prints created at the point of care is increasing, scrutiny around the safe and effective use of this technology is required to provide healthcare providers with peace of mind.
+Materialise has the mission to provide products to the market that result in a better and healthier world, reflected in its ambition to create a safe environment to enable hospitals to 3D print at the point of care.